Sky fibre customers to get free speed upgrade

 The letters we've seen say that Sky is upgrading its network "area by area" – we've asked Sky exactly which areas are being upgraded but its refusing to tell us.

-So far, we've heard from customers in Berkshire, Greater Manchester, Hampshire, Merseyside, West Sussex and the south east of Scotland who've received letters telling them about the upgrades - so it seems that the upgrades are taking place across the UK.
+So far, we've heard from customers in Berkshire, Gloucestershire, Greater Manchester, Hampshire, Leicestershire, Merseyside, Suffolk, West Sussex and the south east of Scotland who've received letters telling them about the upgrades - so it seems that the upgrades are taking place across the UK.

 Here are the need-to-knows: